vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ### Withdrawal Spam

-As unclaimed withdrawals do not automatically expire, an attacker could generate a large number of messages as well as an evergrowing datastructure through [withdrawal requests](0030-ETHM-multisig_control_spec.md).
+As unclaimed withdrawals do not automatically expire, an attacker could generate a large number of messages as well as an ever-growing data structure through [withdrawal requests](0030-ETHM-multisig_control_spec.md).

 To avoid this, all withdrawal requests need a minimum withdrawal amount controlled by the network parameter `spam.protection.minimumWitdrawalQuantumMultiple`.
 The minimum allowed withdrawal amount is `spam.protection.minimumWitdrawalQuantumMultiple x quantum`, where `quantum` is set per [asset](0040-ASSF-asset_framework.md) and should be thought of as the amount of any vega asset that has roughly value of 1 USD.